spycrab/ape/README.md

 make all # All of the above

-make test # Run the testsuite
+make tests # Run the testsuite
 ```

 ## Windows